-- Integrity and quality of interim and annual financial reporting and disclosures; - Compliance with relevant laws, regulations, standards and codes; - · Adequacy of the internal control framework; and - Integrity of the internal and external audit functions.
+- Integrity and quality of interim and annual financial reporting and disclosures; - · Compliance with relevant laws, regulations, standards and codes; - · Adequacy of the internal control framework; and - Integrity of the internal and external audit functions.

-The Committee comprises three Independent Non-Executive Directors and is chaired by Mr Francis who is an Independent Non-Executive Director who is not the chair of the Board.
-The external audit partners, Managing Director, Chief Financial Officer and other management personnel regularly attend Committee meetings by invitation.
+The Committee comprises three Non-Executive Directors and is chaired by an independent non-executive director who is not the chair of the Board.
+The external audit partners, Managing Director, Chief Financial Officer and other management personnel attend these meetings by invitation.